reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Descriptions
 - Equalizer soundfx ported from Asus Zenfone 5 (ASUS_X00QD) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Post process type soundfx
-- Changes ro.build.product and ro.product.model, may break your platform apps and features functionality
+- Changes ro.build.product and ro.product.model system property, may breaks your platform apps and features functionality

 ## Sources
 - https://dumps.tadiphone.dev/dumps/asus/asus_x00qd WW_Phone-user-9-PPR1.180610.009-16.0615.1910.112-0-release-keys